How to Create a Responsive Document Viewer That Works on Every Device

 --output "responsive_page1.html"

-If you open the downloaded HTML file in a text editor, you’ll notice that it includes responsive CSS styles.
-These styles ensure that the content adapts to different screen sizes.
+When you open that downloaded HTML file, you’ll notice it includes CSS media queries and flexible layouts.
+The API automatically generates styles that make your content adapt to different screen sizes.

 using GroupDocs.Viewer.Cloud.Sdk.Api;